Tuesday, May 13, 2014

 Plot Summary: A bullied girl uses the cursed phone calls to seek revenge on her classmates while they're on a trip to Korea.

 Review: Remember how part 2 disregarded most of part 1?
 Well, this film decides to disregard both movies and make up its own rules.
-Hell, you mine as well, right?
+Hell, you might as well, right?
 Actually, some of part one's ideas do carry over, but the continuity is totally shot and only one aspect of part two is acknowledged.
 I never would have imagined that the first movies' themes were this complicated that writers couldn't continue it properly.
 Keeping everything in mind, this is a slight improvement over the last film.
 The story is mainstreamed and the action is faster but at a cost of losing scares.
 Although I like the lack of convolution and more focused approach, there is this cheap feeling to the production and most aspects are noticeably inferior.
 Luckily, to somewhat make up for this, the main girls are cute and help ease the dumbing down of the plot whereby you could just tell they tailored the story to be accessible to those who did not see the first two movies.

 So what are the new rules and what carried on from the last two movies?
 The new way things work is that people are randomly sent the cursed calls from the same class.
 The ringtone is still the same, but I would say the calls are more like text messages.
 When someone is called they have the option to forward the curse to another person once only; this means that the first caller has an option but the forwarded person is toasty toast no matter what.
 The time between the deaths are quick--like a matter of minutes--but it seems to vary inconsistently as a contrivance.
 As far as what storyline aspects carried over...it's essentially just the ringtone, the basics of the curse (like the candy), and Mimiko.
 Li Li is off hanging out in Kayako-land I suppose.
 Nothing else is touched on so don't expect more concerning Yumi, Takako, Kyoko, or even anyone mentioning Natsumi's death on TV.
 In fact, only one character knows about the curse and he's in Korea!
 Oh come on.
 Finally, the only aspect of part two that is touched on is that shit about answering the second call to get killed instead of the original victim.
 I should also mention that Karen Oshima, who has been playing Mimiko all this time, must have had like a huge growth spurt over the years, because they had to pull off some next level hobbit shit on her.
 You see closeups of her face, but they have a little kid double for faraway shots; you can often tell Ms. Oshima is on her knees in multiple shots (that doesn't sound right).
 Hey, I'll give them some credit for shooting around the same actress rather than replacing her like other movies would.